Employment and employee benefits in United Arab Emirates: overview

 workers employed in agriculture (apart from employees of agricultural companies engaged in processing products, or operating or repairing machinery required for agriculture).

 Employees working for a company with a place of business in the Dubai International Financial Centre (DIFC) and who are based in, or ordinarily work in, the DIFC.
-These employees are subject to the DIFC Employment Law No. 4 of 2005 (DIFC Employment Law).
+These employees are subject to the DIFC Employment Law No. 4 of 2005, as amended (DIFC Employment Law).

 Employees working in one of the many free zones in the UAE, including foreign nationals, are subject to the Labour Law in addition to employment regulations introduced in the relevant free zone.
 Where the free zone regulations are not consistent with the Federal Labour Law, the Federal Labour Law provisions take precedence unless they are less favourable than the relevant free zone regulations.